 Maintaining your riding surface is critical for a horse training facility or boarding business to keep its doors open.
 No rider wants to apply themselves to daily competition routines in an equestrian facility with soft and sinking spots.
 The same is even more true if you’re upgrading your current sand for a better riding surface.

 This is why you need to install cost-effective solutions for drainage and ground stabilization in the planning stage.
-What most facility owners don’t know is that geocells kids can solve both problems at once.
+What most facility owners don’t know is that geocells kits can solve both problems at once.

 They think they’ll have to lay down concrete under the arena and spend thousands on a complicated drainage system that carries water.